amazon-ion/ion-docs/rfcs/inline_symbols.md

 Unlike classes and their analogs, the keys used in a series of maps written to an Ion stream are not guaranteed to be the same over time.
-Maps using high-cardinality values like UUIDs and datetimes as keys will have keys that never repeat at all.
+Maps using high-cardinality values like UUIDs and datetimes as keys will have keys that never repeat.

 In these cases, creating symbol IDs for these keys pollutes the symbol table; it creates additional entries that readers and writers must store in memory but which do not provide any data size